Content created: 030316

 - niánhào 年号 = "Year sobriquet" was the title of a period in his reign.
-It was not until the Míng dynasty (period 20) that emperors dependably kept the same niánhào throughout an entire reign.
-For emperors of the Míng and Qīng dynasties, history knows them by their niánhào.
-And it is the niánhào that one might find as a date on a piece of Sòng 宋 dynasty porcelain, for example.
-It doesn't work well for earlier emperors because they kept changing their niánhào.
+It is the niánhào that one might find as a date on a piece of Sòng 宋 dynasty porcelain, for example.
+However, it was not until the Míng dynasty (period 20) that emperors dependably kept the same niánhào throughout an entire reign.
+For emperors of the Míng and Qīng dynasties, history knows them by their niánhào, but that doesn't work well for earlier emperors because they kept changing their niánhào.

 Chinese women's names were far less complex.
 Women seldom participated in public life, schools, and the like, and normally bore a single name throughout their lives.
 Historical records often name women using only a surname —either a natal surname or the husband's surname— with no given name.
 Like men, they had informal nicknames used in everyday village life.